-CRAIG, Colorado — Firefighters are working to protect ranches and oil and gas facilities from the latest wildfire burning in northwestern Colorado.
+CRAIG, Colorado — Firefighters are making progress against a wildfire burning near ranches and oil and gas wells in northwestern Colorado.